Interapt-TEKY/assessments/README.md

 **You will have 1hr.**

-**You will be able to use all resources at your disposal.
-This includes your code for Weatherly, but not others Weatherly projects.**
+**You will be able to use any resource at your disposal EXCEPT other students' code.**

 Example Card
 <p align="center">